 - The Sundew is so named for its glistening droplets of sticky secretions that trap prey as large as craneflies.
 The more the insect struggles, the more sealed is its fate.
 Charles Darwin studies a species of European sundew and wrote a book about it, claiming to care more about sundews than the topic of evolution!

-- Many carnivorous plants are endangered due to loss of habitat, pollution, and increased black market poaching – including the Venus Fly Trap, native only to the Carolinas.
+Many carnivorous plants are endangered due to loss of habitat, pollution, and increased black market poaching – including the Venus Fly Trap, native only to North and South Carolina.

 I fell in love with the fascinating world of carnivorous plants in college, when I conducted my master’s thesis research on a species endemic to California and Oregon, Darlingtonia californica.
 The plant has a symbiotic relationship with a type of mosquito known as a midge whose larvae live inside the tubular pitcher of the plant.
 Learn more about the midge HERE.